App design is more science than art. There are some critical steps in the app design phase that can make or break your app development process.

 Check out these great places to get design inspiration, learn how to build user trust through UX design, discover why it’s a good idea to validate your app idea first and get the optimisation insights you need with our look at the 9 critical causes of low app engagement and 7 common causes of low user growth.

-Get better user insights by learning to calculate your app engagement rate, and get the full picture of what's required for best-practice app development with our guide to the optimal app development process, 9 vital things you need to know even before you start developing an app, and see how long your product will actually take to build in our guide to app development time.
+Get better user insights by learning to calculate your app engagement rate, and get the full picture of what's required for best-practice app development with our guide to the optimal app development process, 9 vital things you need to know even before you start developing an app, see how long your product will actually take to build in our guide to app development time and see all you need to know about selecting your ideal app developer.